bloomberg/memray/docs/flamegraph.rst

 amount of memory.
 This is because the memory allocated by ``missing()`` is deallocated as soon as the call ends.

-With this information we know that if you need to chose a place to start looking for optimizations, you should start looking at ``g()``, then ``a()`` and then ``i()`` (in that order) as these are the places that allocated the most memory when the program reached its maximum.
+With this information, we know that if you need to choose a place to start looking for optimizations, you should start looking at ``g()``, then ``a()`` and then ``i()`` (in that order) as these are the places that allocated the most memory when the program reached its maximum.
 Of